webleon/Hackintosh-OptiPlex-7070-SFF/README.md

 ## Introdution
 This is the Hackintosh EFI Folder for Dell OptiPlex 7070 Small Form Factor.
 The configuration settings support MacOS Catalina and Big Sur.
-Because deep sleep will cause a kernel panic and the screens will display all green or black, so I blocked sleep in BIOS.
+Because deep sleep will cause a kernel panic, I blocked sleep in BIOS.

-If you using the UHD 630 iGPU, Set SMBIOS to Macmini 8,1; with a dedicate GPU better set SMBIOS to iMac 19,1.
+I'm using a iMac 19,1 SMBIOS to improve performance with dedicate GPU.
+If you only using the intergrated iGPU, set SMBIOS to Macmini 8,1 this can avoid most of the issues with video.

 You will have to [**generate a new SMIBIOS**](https://github.com/corpnewt/GenSMBIOS) before login to your iCloud account.

 ## Hardware Specs